-This will be a rigorous and challenging class which will appeal to those considering Engineering as a career choice.
-The Curriculum comes from Carnegie-Mellon University, well known for their Robotics focus.
+This will be an interesting and challenging class which will appeal to those considering Engineering or Mechatronics as a career choice.
 It will be both theoretical and practical, with students working in two-person teams.
-Each team will have their own VEX Robotics Kit to work with.

-Students will learn about mechanical systems, programming, and control systems.
-Students will also study the Engineering design process, and create robots to meet specific challenges.
+Students will learn about electric motors, mechanical systems, programming, and control systems.
+Students will use systems such as Computer Numerical Control systems (CNC), 3D Printers, and microcontrollers to solve various real world design problems and challenges.